MHaringa/insurancerating/docs/reference/add_smoothing.md

 - breaks:

-  Numeric vector with the tariff group boundaries to use after smoothing.
+  Numeric vector with the tariff segment boundaries to use after smoothing.
 Values must be finite and strictly increasing.

 - smoothing: